A sharp threshold for collapse of the random triangular group: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{th1}] Observe first that a.a.s. $\rtg$ is aspherical, i.e. there exists no reduced spherical van Kampen diagram with respect to the random presentation $\rtg$.
+\begin{proof}[Proof of Theorem~\ref{th1}] As the group properties in question are monotone decreasing, it is enough to consider $p(n) = n^{-3/2 - \omega/\log^{1/3}n}$ with $\omega < \log\log n$.
+Observe first that a.a.s. $\rtg$ is aspherical, i.e. there exists no reduced spherical van Kampen diagram with respect to the random presentation $\rtg$.
 Indeed, such a spherical reduced van Kampen diagram has zero boundary, which violates the isoperimetric inequality proved in Lemma~\ref{lem1}.
 Since $\rtg$ is aspherical, it is torsion-free (see, for instance, Brown~\cite{Br}, p.
 187).
 Consequently, a.a.s. $\rtg$ is an infinite, hyperbolic group. \end{proof}